RazElbaz/python-micro-service-example/README.md

 # Messaging Microservice

-This repository contains a Python-based microservice for handling and processing messages from different channels, such as text messages, email messages, and WhatsApp messages.
+This repository contains a  Python-based API microservice designed to serve as an interface between the system and external communication channels.
+The primary focus of this API is to handle and process messages originating from different sources, including text messages, email messages, and WhatsApp messages.

 ## Input and Output